DirkDuesentrieb/fgsniffer/README.md

 ### 4 Open with wireshark
 You find one ore more pcap files in your current path.

+## The timestamp
+It is a good idea to always add "a" to the sniffer options to have a proper time for your pcaps.
+Users who had forgotten this option where confused, why this tool isn't working for them.
+In the current version fgsniffer will accept relative times.
+The time shown in the pcap will be the current local time plus the deltas.

 ## The verbosity level
 If you limit your filter to one interface level '3' is fine.
 But if you need to follow a packet through the box you can use level '6' and the interface 'any'. fgsniffer will create a file for every interface so you don't loose this information.
 I recommend using '6' all of the time.